cvilsmeier/sqinn-go/README.md

 ### v1.1.1 (2021-03-27)

+- Added more docs for Values
 - Added example for handling NULL values
-- Added more docs for Values
+- Added example for sqlite specialties

 ### v1.1.0 (2020-06-14)